bowenbee/PowerPlatform/Component - Fluent2 Toolbar Compact Nav/README.md

 ## Description

-This Canvas App Component, built using Power Fx code, uses a compact left navigation menu based on the modern toolip control.
+This Canvas App Component is built using Power Fx code, uses a compact left navigation menu based on the modern toolip control.

 ## Reference